Rian8337/osu-droid-module/README.md

 const anotherBeatmap = Utils.deepCopy(beatmap);
 ```

-The `MapStars` class does this internally and thus manual cloning is not required.
+The `MapInfo` and `MapStars` class do this internally and thus manual cloning is not required.

 ### General difficulty calculator usage